stereobooster/zipper/Readme.md

 - PwZ without memoization table?
 - vizualization
-  - maybe add Id to mem and show all nodes with the same mem?
-  - show mem edges
+  - show mem edges (purple, constraint false)
+    - but don't traverse mem, only show first node (mem-parent)
+  - add ability to collapse graph by click on node
-  - show mem items
+    - show mem-parents graph collapsed by default
   - maybe show loop nodes (ghost)?
   - enable animation of nodes and edges on zipper change?
   - use CSS modules insted of style